jkkbuddika/kasun.portfolio/ml2/index.md

 1. **Ordinal data:** Categories have an inherent order
 2. **Nominal data:** Categories do not have an inherent order

 Likewise, there are many approaches to encode these categorical data.
-Two very frequently used approches are:
+Two very frequently used approaches are:

 1. **Label/Ordinal encoding:** For ordinal categorical features.
 Each label is converted into an integer value.
-2. **One-hot encoding:** For nominal data (do not have any specific order).
+2. **One-hot encoding:** For nominal data.
 This method works by creating binary vectors for each category in a categorical variable.
-For instance, if the categorical variable contain 3 categories, 3 binary variables are created.
+For instance, if the categorical variable contains 3 categories, 3 binary variables are created.

 Let's employ label encoding for *Sex* and one-hot encoding for *ChestPainType*, so that we can see how each can be done.
 We can use the `sklearn.preprocessing` module for both of these.